 While many brands are turning to Instagram and other social media platforms, the SEO value gained in blogs can be really meaningful.
 A blog is the ideal forum for a brand to really apply keywords in long-form, evergreen content.
 Adding video content to blogs will allow business to grow even further.Tami Nealy, Find Your Influence

 Social media marketing is a great tool (and often complements blogging).
 Tami reminds us that blogs are an excellent form of evergreen content that will continue to provide an ROI for us, sometimes years after they’ve been written.

 Social media posts, on the other hand, have much shorter lifespans.
 Blogs are powerful, especially when used with social media.

 Blogging Gives You More Control Than Social Media

-Business owners often forget that we don’t own our social media content.
+Business owners often forget that we don’t own our social media posts.
 If any social platform shuts down, our content (and followers) go with it.

 There are always cases of small businesses losing their social media accounts due to hackers or human error, and relying solely on social media for your business is a scary strategy.

-When you blog, you own all your content.
-Even better, when you grow your email list, you also own those emails.
+When you blog, you own it all.
+Better yet, when you grow your email list, you also own those emails.